 Online through the Agora Portal.

-Residential Dining Bucks and Flex Dollars are accepted at all on-campus locations, including specialty dining locations, concessions, vending machines, and GET Mobile ordering.
+Flex Bucks are accepted at all on-campus locations, including specialty dining locations, concessions, vending machines, and GET Mobile ordering.
 Opening an Eagle Bucks account increases your spending flexibility by allowing purchases at BC bookstores, residence hall laundry facilities, and a variety of off-campus retail and service locations.